Telkom (South Africa)

-Telkom SA SOC Limited is a South African wireline and wireless telecommunications provider, operating in more than 38 countries across the African continent.
-Telkom is majority state-owned (55.3%) with the South African government owning 40.5% of Telkom, while another 14.8% is owned by another state-owned company - the Public Investment Corporation (PIC), which is closely linked to the South African government.
+Telkom (officially Telkom SA SOC Limited) is a South African wireline and wireless telecommunications provider, operating in more than 38 countries across the African continent.
+Headquartered in Centurion, Telkom is one of South Africa's largest telecommunications companies by annual revenue.

-History of telecommunications in South Africa
+Telkom is listed on the JSE Limited; South Africa's main stock exchange.
+As of 2024, the company had a market capitalization of R15.3 billion, and employed around 10,000 individuals.

+History

 The first use of telecommunication in South Africa happened in April 1860 was a single line telegraph connecting Cape Town and Simonstown.
 In 1879, the first undersea links were introduced, first connecting Durban and Europe.
 In the 1960s, South Africa was connected to 72 nations and total outgoing annual international calls numbered over 28,800.
+Telkom emerged in 1991 from the South African Department of Post and Telecommunications (SAPT), the former postal and telecommunications service provider.
+The Post Office Amendment Act 1991 split the department into the Postal Service (SAPO) and the Telecommunications Service (Telkom).

 In 1994, South Africa launched its mobile operations, underwritten by Telkom in partnership with Vodafone.
 This subsidiary grew to be Vodacom, which Telkom sold in late 2008 in preference for its own 3G network (established as 8ta, but now Telkom Mobile).

 Vodacom has a subscriber base of more than 45M, with an average revenue per user of more than R60 across both rural and urban subscribers.
 Vodacom, together with the other operators, have come under criticism in late 2009 by government and the public for high interconnect charges.